Anambra Guber: Police to deploy 6 helicopters, say nobody has right to declare sit-at-home

 Represented by a Chief Superintendent of Police CSP, Muyiwa Adejobi, the police boss said no one or group has the power to declare a sit-at-home in any part of the country.

-Vowing that only the votes of Anambra people will determine who will be the next governor of the state, Okoye also explained how INEC stores its non-sensitive election materials.
+Vowing that only the votes of Anambra people will determine who be ones the next governor of the state, Okoye also explained how INEC stores its nonsensitive election materials.

 Okoye said; “Only the votes of Anambra people will count.
 It will determine who wins the election.
 Propaganda won’t do it.